If you’re feeling overwhelmed by debt, offers of debt relief might seem as enticing as a cold glass of water in the desert.

 In November 2017, the Consumer Financial Protection Bureau (CFPB) filed a federal lawsuit against Freedom Debt Relief.
 In the filing, the CFPB accused the company of the following:

-- Charging customers without settling their debts as promised
+- Charging customers without settling their debt as promised

 - Making customers do their own settlement negotiations